-HTC Chief Product Officer and other execs leave company as its difficulties continueAlex Wagner - Deputy Managing Editor, News Desk
+HTC Chief Product Officer and other execs leave company as its difficulties continueAlex Wagner - Editorial Director of News and Content

 Things haven't exactly been going swimmingly for HTC as of late, with the company reporting some less-than-stellar financial numbers and running into delays with the launch of its One due to component shortages.
 Now the Taiwanese firm's woes are continuing thanks to the departure of several high-level executives.